DUKE GEOLOGICAL LABORATORY

 Newly Discovered Ophiolite Scrap in the Hartland Formation of Midtown Manhattan

 Dr. Charles Merguerian delivered yet another joint paper at the Twelfth Annual Meeting of the Long Island Geologists on a new discovery of a mass of sheared serpentinite in midtown Manhattan.
-Always on the look-out for the unusual, Merguerian and coauthor Cheryl Moss of Mueser-Rutledge Consulting Engineers spent four afternoons examining the geology and contact relationships of a small, highly deformed and elongated serpentinite body that has been uncovered in a deep building construction site at 43rd Street and Sixth Avenue in midtown Manhattan.
+Always on the look-out for the unusual, Merguerian and coauthor Cheryl Moss of Mueser-Rutledge Consulting Engineers spent four afternoons examining the geology and contact relationships of a small, highly deformed and elongated serpentinite body that was uncovered in a deep building construction site at the SW corner of 43rd Street and Sixth Avenue in midtown Manhattan.

 Serpentinites are black to greenish-black, fine-textured rocks containing serpentine group minerals including chrysotile, lizardite, and antigorite together with amphiboles, chlorite, brucite, magnesite, talc, calcite, and relict chromite, magnetite, olivine and pyroxene.
 Similar to the famous Staten Island and Hoboken NJ serpentinites, many scattered bodies of serpentine rock have been encountered in the subsurface of NYC over the years as a result of construction.